dasch-swiss/dsp-das/docs/user-guide/data.md

 #### Link Object

+To create a link object, the process starts from the search result list.
+You select 2 or more resources from the list and click on the button Create a link object from this selection.

 ![Select resources to link](../assets/images/link-object-select.png)*Select the resources to link.*

+You fill out the form indicating the project in which you want to register the link object, as well as a label to identify it.
+Optionally, you can add a comment (annotation) to describe this collection of resources.
+Then, click on Create.

 ![Link object form](../assets/images/link-object-form.png)*Fill in the form about the new link object.*

+The linked resources are listed in the `has Link to` property of the link object resource viewer.
+The label of your link object is searchable through a full-text search.

 ![Link object resource](../assets/images/link-object-resource-view.png)

+It is possible to add other resources later on by clicking on the `+` button in the `has Link to` property section.

 ---